xnocode/garden/README.md

 > **Not sure where to start?** Open `welcome-to-the-garden` — it's the front door.

 *If a note feels incomplete, it probably is.
-That's the texture of a garden — things are always mid-growth.*
+That's the texture of a garden... things are always mid-growth.*